snurr-group/energygrid/R/README.md

 _____
 **How Energy Histograms Are Used as Features**<br/>
 The fine histograms are aggregated in when performing machine learning. <br/>
-There are mainly two ways of aggregation:
+There are mainly two ways of aggregation:<br/>
-1. Equally sized bins, for example, bin size equals 1kJ/mol.
+1. Equally sized bins, for example, bin size equals 1kJ/mol. <br/>
 2. Automatic aggregation.
-The code decides the bin bounds depending on the weight of energy regions: if a region has more counts, then the code use more bins to describe it.
+The code decides the bin bounds depending on the weight of energy regions: if a region has more counts, then the code use more bins to describe it. <br/>
 _____
-**Machine Learning**
+**Machine Learning**<br/>
-The code first uses LASSO and then RandomForest for the fitting.
-Additional features are also tested, for example, R score between energy histograms, textural properties, and energy statistics from energy grid files.
+The code first uses LASSO and then RandomForest for the fitting. <br/>
+Additional features are also tested, for example, R score between energy histograms, textural properties, and energy statistics from energy grid files. <br/>
 _____
-**Where does output go???**
+**Where does output go???**<br/>
-During the machine learning run, the outputs (training/testing data, parity plots, histograms) are stored in **Results/** folder.
-Subfolders are named and created according to the molecule, condition, and grid probe.
+During the machine learning run, the outputs (training/testing data, parity plots, histograms) are stored in **Results/** folder. <br/>
+Subfolders are named and created according to the molecule, condition, and grid probe. <br/>
 _____